jghauser/papis.nvim/README.md

 This plugin is currently in early beta.
 Bugs and breaking changes are expected.
 Breaking changes are communicated in a pinned issue and commit messages.

 While papis.nvim is likely buggy, it is equally likely unable to mess with your precious bibliography.
-First, it doesn't by itself alter your papis `info.yaml` files; it always uses the `papis` command to do so.
+First, it doesn't by itself alter your Papis `info.yaml` files; it always uses the `papis` command to do so.
 Second, this command is currently only invoked when adding new notes to an item.
 Your database should therefore be safe from corruption (**however**: have backups, gremlins waiting to pounce are not my responsibility).
 In the future, papis.nvim might directly edit `info.yaml` files, but if and when that happens, this will be clearly communicated as a breaking change.

 ## Features